banool/aptos-infinite-jukebox/README.md

 Each of these components has their own README explaining how to develop and deploy them.

 ## Learning
-For reasons I won't go in to here, I found myself with a couple of weeks of free time to work at the periphery of the Aptos ecosystem.
-I wanted to build a dapp on Aptos, but found that there was a lack of open source, end to end examples showing everything you need to build out a dapp on Aptos.
-In particular many of the examples didn't dive deep into certain features of the blockchain, such as tables, dealing with the on chain / off chain boundary, etc. To this end I've written a guide of sorts, that aims to teach you certain concepts by pointing you to where I implemented them right there in the code.
+Recently I found myself with a few weeks of free time to work at the periphery of the Aptos ecosystem.
+I wanted to build a dapp on Aptos, but found that there was a lack of open source, end to end examples showing how to do that.
+In particular, many of the examples didn't dive deep into certain features of the blockchain, such as tables, dealing with the on chain / off chain boundary, etc. So I made this project and wrote an accompanying guide!

 If you're interested in learning about Aptos through this project, check out [LEARNING.md](./LEARNING.md).